 - Take social media apps off the home screen.
 I made it harder to check social media and decided I would only check Facebook and not any of the other social media sites.

 - Rewire the brain.
-When my mind would go to the negative, I pictured a new road and told myself that if I could make meaning to my situation, think positively and stop complaining or comparing, I would make new connections and rewire my brain.
+When my mind would go to the negative, I pictured a new road and told myself that if I could give meaning to my situation, think positively, and stop complaining or comparing, I would make new connections and rewire my brain.

 - Practice spiritual breathing.
 I inhaled time with God and when I was tempted to get jealous and negative, I exhaled and immediately confessed my sin to God and asked him for help.

 - Start volunteering.
 I started volunteering with people who were going through really hard times.
 I took the focus off myself and used my energy to serve others.